Dalu1234/FoodConnect/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Author
-[Your Name] - Passionate about software development and creating meaningful solutions for community-driven challenges.
+Chukwudalu Dumebi-Kachikwu - Passionate about software development and creating meaningful solutions for community-driven challenges.